Amy Leschke-Kahle, VP of Performance Acceleration at The Marcus Buckingham Company, discusses the myth of goals.

 - Work isn't always super specific and perfectly mapped out.
 Things come up.
 Projects change.
 Fires need putting out.
 If you want to be real about the real world of work, measuring employee performance isn't a job for goals.

 All that talk of goals and we still haven't dug into how to create alignment, get the right work done nor measure performance.
-Never fear, in my next post I'll tell you what to do instead of goals.
-Stay tuned!
+If you are curious about approaches beyond goals, read Performance Myths: Do Goals Get Work Done?

 SIGN UP FOR THE SPARK NEWSLETTER